Cabinet reshuffle: Chan Chun Sing to be sole MTI Minister; will gain economic experience

 Under his charge, NTUC called on the Government to expand the Employment Act to cover workers of all salary levels, and not just those earning up to $4,500 monthly - a recommendation that the Manpower Ministry accepted.

-On Monday it was announced that Mr Ng Chee Meng, now the Education Minister (Schools), has been co-opted into the labour movement as deputy-secretary-general of NTUC, and will serve it full-time from May 1 - a strong indication that he will take over Mr Chan's role as labour chief.
+On Monday, it was announced that Mr Ng Chee Meng, now the Education Minister (Schools), has been co-opted into the labour movement as deputy secretary-general of NTUC, and will serve it full time from May 1 - a strong indication that he will take over Mr Chan's role as labour chief.

 Mr Chan will also be taking over responsibility for the Public Service Division from Deputy Prime Minister Teo Chee Hean.